TRIPTYK/nfw-cli/docs/AddPerms.md

 # AddPerms
-Add permissions for any route of any entity
+Adds permissions for any route of any entity
 ## Usage:
 ```sh
 $ nfw add-perms